R-Morgan/NGramCrackers/README.md

  - Scripts to allow compilation and execution of a binary with profiling capabilities enabled.
 The scripts must be sourced for the functions to available. ngc-pure executes the binary without profiling.

-### Version 0.2.5
- - Return of multi-paragraph Parsing

-### Version 0.2.4

-Major, breaking API changes have been implemented!

- - All code has been refactored to use Data.Text as the basic type of text representation.
-This includes processing functions, parsers, and IO.
-However, older versions of String processing functions are still included in the source but are not actually called.

- - The CLI is currently only processing single paragraphs at a time because of the difficulties associated with multiple possible paragraph separators.
-Addressing this likely requires some way to try parsers without consuming input.

- - Rudimentary metadata parsing funcitonality

- - Expanded type system for metadata descriptions

 Future Versions
 ---